technoon-org/technoon.org/lesson_1/slides.md

 ### Get Ready for AINoon!

 * Make sure you can open [chatgpt.com](https://chatgpt.com)
-* You don't need to log in
+* You'll need to log in to follow all steps in the tutorial

 ### Thanks